This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Safe Feeding Practices

-- Use tongs for prey handling to protect both you and your snake.
+- Feeding Tongs Use — Always use tongs to protect your hands and your snake.

 Frequently Asked Questions (FAQs)